rdlrt/Alternate-Jormungandr-Testnet/README.md

 # Important:
 - Intention: Test pre-releases in a controlled environment to prevent connecting with incompatible versions on IOHK network and also have a stable environment to learn/study.
 - Remember: To avoid spamming logs of nodes of other network (invalid block0), please ensure to not re-use IP-port combination between different networks
-- Also Remember: Before starting node for the first time, ensure your storage folder is empty
+- Also Remember: Before starting node for the first time, ensure respective storage/db folders are empty
 - Cap: Pools intending to run their stake pool have been distributed 1000000000 Test Lovelaces, would be great if we use it as a cap.
 - The information below is not complete and only intended for usage between the operators using these networks.
 - For helper scripts, these are either copies - or small modifications of IOHK provided helper scripts to keep them compatible with versions here.